The Power of Purpose in Delivering Client Experience, The End of the In-Office Era, and a Couple Event Invites

 Harnessing the Power of Technology and Automation with Rich Walker

 In this episode of Connected, Kyle is joined by Rich Walker, Founder and CEO of Quik!.
-They dive into a conversation about technology, standardized data collection challenges, and the importance of automation for financial advisors.
+They dive into a conversation around technology, standardized data collection challenges, and automation’s importance for financial advisors.
 Rich provides a fresh perspective on how automation can help advisors focus on what is most important – spending time with their clients.

 The episode is available now on your favorite podcast platform.
 While there, please don’t forget to Download, Like, and Subscribe.